Professional Women's Hockey League: Founding and inaugural season

-2025 expansion teams
+Growth and expansion

 Prior to the start of the 2024–25 season, the league announced that it was exploring expansion, opening up a process for proposals and stating that it would ultimately look to add two new teams when possible; by November 2024, the league had received more than two dozen expansion proposals.
 On April 18, 2025, reports suggested that the first new expansion team would be in Vancouver, with Seattle reportedly a top choice for the second.
 On April 23, 2025, the league announced that Vancouver would receive the first expansion team in league history, with the team playing home games at the Pacific Coliseum beginning in the 2025–26 season.
 One week later, on April 30, the league announced that Seattle would receive the second expansion team for the 2025–26 season, with the team playing home games at Climate Pledge Arena, home of the NHL's Seattle Kraken, who will have a supporting role with the team after supporting its expansion bid.
-On May 21, the PWHL named Meghan Turner as general manager for the Seattle team.
+On May 26 2025, the Minnesota Frost defended their title, becoming the first team in league history to win the Walter Cup twice.

+The PWHL saw historic growth during the 2025–26 season, with attendance increasing by 35% over the previous season.
+Global News reported that the league saw over 100% growth in both sales and YouTube views, citing the 2026 Milano-Cortina Olympics as a driver.
+On May 6, 2026, the PWHL announced they would be expanding to include a team in Detroit for the 2026–27 season.
+A week later, on May 13, two additional teams in Hamilton and Las Vegas were announced.
+On May 19, another team in San Jose was announced, bringing the total number of teams in the league up to 12.
+On May 20, the Montréal Victoire became the first Canadian team to win the Walter Cup.

+In June 2026, the PWHL announced its first outside investors, Ilitch Holdings and Kilmer Sports Ventures, with the latter reportedly investing $100 million and both taking on advisory roles.